chinguyen19/Bioinformatics-projects/Biological data analysis/README.md

 - [Findings](#findings)

 ## Project Overview
-This data analysis project aims to uncover molecular mechanisms underlying disease progression and treatment resistance of Prostate Cancer.
+This project investigates the **transcriptome differences** between untreated prostate cancer (PC) and locally recurrent castration-resistant prostate cancer (CRPC) samples.
+By analyzing gene expression profiles using RNA-seq data, we aim to identify specific genetic factors and pathways associated with disease progression and treatment resistance in **prostate cancer**.

 ### Data Sources